DeltaLabTLV/LXR/README.md

 ## Repository

-This repository contains code for a Learning to eXplain Recommendations (LXR) framework that was evaluated on three publicly available benchmarks, MovieLens1M, a subset of Yahoo!Music dataset and a subset of Pinterest dataset, using two different recommenders, Matrix Factorization (MF) and Variational Auto Encoder (VAE).
+This repository contains code for a Learning to eXplain Recommendations (LXR) framework that was evaluated on three publicly available benchmarks, MovieLens1M, a subset of Yahoo!Music dataset and a subset of Pinterest dataset, using two different recommenders, Multi Layer Perceptron (MLP) and Variational Auto Encoder (VAE).
 Hyperparameters optimization was done using optuna.

 ## Folders

+* **preprocessed_data**: contains three subfolders, one for each dataset.
+In each dataset folder lies the raw data files.
+* **code**: contains several code notebooks:
-* **Data**: contains the raw files for both datasets.
+  * **baselines**: contains code for LIME and SHAP baselines.
-* **Data_preprocessing**: contains code related to the preprocessing step for preparing data to run with our models.
+  - data_processing - code related to the preprocessing step for preparing data to run with our models.
+  - help_functions - includes the framework's functions that are being used in all notebooks.
+  - recommenders_architecture - specifies the architecture of the recommenders that were used in the paper.
-* **MF**: contains code related to model evaluation on MF.
+  - recommenders_training - contains code related to VAE and MLP recommenders training.
+  - LXR_training - contains code for training LXR model for explaining a specified recommender.
-* **VAE**: contains code related to model evaluation on VAE.
+  - metrics - contains code related to model evaluation.

 ## Requirements